JedDataScience/RetroAzureBlobMetadataStorage/README.md

 ### Prerequisites

-- Docker (required - handles all Python dependencies automatically and runs Azurite)
+- **Docker** (required - all services(Flask, Node.js, Azurite) run in containers)
-- Node.js 20+ and pnpm (for running the frontend)
 - Optional: Python 3.8+ and pip (only needed if running tests locally without Docker)

-**Note**: This project is **designed primarily for local development** using Azurite (Azure Storage emulator), which requires no Azure subscription or cloud resources.
+**Note**: This project is **fully containerized** and **designed primarily for local development** using Azurite (Azure Storage emulator), which requires no Azure subscription or cloud resources.
+All dependencies (Python, Node.js, etc.) are handled automatically by Docker.
 Cloud deployment instructions are provided in the Deployment section for users who want to deploy to production.

 ### Installing Dependencies

-**Python Dependencies:**
+**All Dependencies:**
-- Automatically handled by Docker during container build (no manual installation needed)
+- Automatically handled by Docker during container builds (no manual installation needed)
-- If running tests locally without Docker: `pip install -r requirements.txt`

-**Frontend Dependencies:**
-- Automatically installed by `run.sh` if missing
-- Or manually: `cd code && pnpm install`
+- Python dependencies: Installed in the backend container
+- Node.js dependencies: Installed in the frontend container

 ### Quick Start (Recommended)